 When it comes to the holidays, older really is better.
-Aside from Twisted Sister’s release of their Christmas album in 2006, all of the songs on this list have been out for at least two decades, and in the case of Chuck Berry, six decades!
-Since we only hear these songs for a few weeks every year, somehow it seems to all work out, and they even sound a little fresh every December!
+Aside from Twisted Sister’s 2006 version of “Oh Come All Ye Faithful,” all of the songs on this list have been out for at least two decades, and in the case of Chuck Berry, six decades!
+But since we only hear these songs for a few weeks every year, it seems to all work out, and they even sound a little fresh every December!

 15 Slade – “Merry Xmas Everybody”

 “Merry Xmas Everybody” was Slade’s best-selling single, and their sixth and final #1 single in the UK.
 Earning the UK Christmas Number One slot in December 1973, “Merry Xmas Everybody” sold over a million copies upon its first release.

 14 Billy Squier – “Christmas Is The Time To Say I Love You”